City, News

 “Memorials are just popping up everywhere,” Caro said.
 “I feel like that shows how much they were loved, particularly Liam.”

 Payne was open about his struggle with mental health and addiction during his life.
-While the autopsy report was inconclusive about whether Payne’s death the result of suicide, it was also reported that drugs and alcohol were found in his hotel room at the time of death.
+While the autopsy report was inconclusive about whether Payne’s death was the result of suicide, it was also reported that drugs and alcohol were found in his hotel room at the time of death.

 Joanna Bridger is the founder and director of Safety, Hope and Healing Counseling and Consulting and the co-chair of the Greater Boston Regional Suicide Prevention Coalition.
 She said memorial activities like the one in the Common are “powerful” means of facilitating “healthy grieving” among fans and preventing suicide contagion by focusing on the positive elements of Payne’s life.